tamkeen-tms/electron-window-manager/README.md

 > A NodeJs module for [Electron](http://electron.atom.io/) (Atom Shell, previously) that will help you create, control, manage and connect your application windows very easily.

-Most of the applications created using Electron are one-window applications, I am not sure why, but that's the case, maybe because we - as web developers - are used to building inside one window (that of the browser).
-But, if you are to build a multi-window Electron application than you may need to have a look at this module.
+Most of the applications created using Electron are one-window applications.
+Why only one?
+Maybe because we as web developers are used to building only inside the browser.
+But if you are to build a multi-window Electron application then you may want to have a look at this package module.

 * [Features](#features)